sakana28/MA_notebook/about Hardware system design.md

 Design flow （zynq book）

 With an understanding of the KX134's fundamental features and communication protocols, the signal recorder system can now be constructed on the Zynq platform.
-This section will present a detailed discussion of the design flow for developing the system on the Zynq, the functionality implemented by the system, and key hardware design components.
+This section will present a detailed introduction of the design flow for developing the system on the Zynq, the implemented functionality , and key hardware design components.

 ### 使用zynq搭建系统的流程